 Paul Falkowski is passionate about the aging community.
-As an online instructor and the program coordinator, Dr. Falkowski works to prepare students for the many issues and opportunities facing this rapidly increasing group, including independence, health changes and end-of-life planning.
+As an online instructor, Dr. Falkowski works to prepare students for the many issues and opportunities facing this rapidly increasing group, including independence, health changes and end-of-life planning.

 (Only required if English is not your native language)

 Rolling admissions.
 Application review will begin upon receipt of all required application materials.

 |Issues in Aging: Senior Housing||3|

 This course focuses on various living environments available to older adults, and provides information that will help in the choosing of an appropriate living situation other than the family home.